-o In order to maintain a safe environment, students generally may not ride skateboards onto or on campus.

-o Commuters:

-- Students who commute by skateboard may bring skateboards on campus in a safe and orderly manner. - If a student brings a skateboard onto campus, he/she must carry it onto campus as students may not ride onto campus. - All skateboards must be stored properly as directed by faculty and staff members. - If a student violates these rules, the student's skateboard may be confiscated by the school administration, and the student may be subject to disciplinary action.
+- o In order to maintain a safe environment, students generally may not ride skateboards onto or on campus. - o Commuters: - Students who commute by skateboard may bring skateboards on campus in a safe and orderly manner. - If a student brings a skateboard onto campus, he/she must carry it onto campus as students may not ride onto campus. - All skateboards must be stored properly as directed by faculty and staff members. - o If a student violates these rules, the student's skateboard may be confiscated by the school administration, and the student may be subject to disciplinary action.

-Bicycles:
+Bicycles and e-Bikes:

-- Students commuting to schools by bicycle should take precautions to park their bicycles in appropriate designated places. - Students are responsible for wearing appropriate gear, including helmets, and securing their bicycles with their own locks.
+- o Students commuting to schools by bicycle mustpark their bicycles in the appropriate designated places. - Students must obey all traffic laws, including stopping at stop signs.
+Please also know that bicycles should not be ridden on sidewalks at any time. - o Students are responsible for wearing appropriate gear, including helmets, and securing their bicycles with their own locks.